Kitchen Renovation Planning Guide: Budget, Timeline, and Steps

 Frequently Asked Questions About Kitchen Renovation

 Kitchen renovation costs vary widely based on scope and materials.
 A minor refresh (paint, hardware, countertops) costs $5,000 to $15,000.
 A mid-range remodel with new cabinets, countertops, flooring, and appliances costs $25,000 to $60,000.
 A high-end renovation with custom cabinetry, premium surfaces, and structural changes can cost $75,000 to $150,000 or more.
-Budget 10-15% of your home's value as a guideline for renovation spend.
+Budget 10-15% of your home's value as a guideline for renovation spend, but let major choices reflect how you want to use the space, not just resale value.

 A minor kitchen refresh takes 2-4 weeks.
+Planning alone can take a few weeks to several months.
 A mid-range remodel typically takes 6-10 weeks from demolition to completion.
 Major renovations involving structural changes, permit approvals, and custom work can take 12-20 weeks or longer.
-Material lead times, especially for custom cabinets (6-12 weeks) and specialty countertops (2-4 weeks), are often the biggest factor in timeline length.
+Material lead times, especially for custom cabinets (6-12 weeks) and specialty countertops (2-4 weeks), are often the biggest factor in timeline length, and custom cabinetry and specialty appliances may take 8-12 weeks to arrive.
 Order materials well before your planned start date.

 Yes, most homeowners stay in their homes during kitchen renovations, though it requires planning.
 Set up a temporary kitchen in another room with a microwave, mini-fridge, electric kettle, and portable cooktop.
 Expect dust, noise, and limited water access during certain phases.
 Plan for more takeout meals than usual.
 For major renovations lasting 3+ months with significant structural or plumbing work, some families choose temporary housing for comfort.

 The best layout depends on your room dimensions and how you use the kitchen.
+Before choosing a layout, assess the old kitchen so the next plan solves what was not working and supports your dream kitchen.
 Galley kitchens maximize efficiency in narrow spaces.
 L-shaped layouts work well in open floor plans and provide good counter space.
 U-shaped kitchens offer maximum storage and counter area for larger rooms.
 Islands add workspace and seating but require at least 42 inches of clearance on all sides.
 The work triangle concept (sink, stove, refrigerator forming a triangle) should guide placement regardless of layout.

 For simple updates like painting, replacing hardware, and swapping faucets, DIY is practical for handy homeowners.
 For anything involving plumbing rerouting, electrical work, wall removal, or gas line modifications, hiring licensed professionals is essential for safety and code compliance.
 A general contractor adds 15-25% to project cost but manages scheduling, subcontractors, permits, and inspections.
 This is worth it for medium to large renovations where coordinating multiple trades is complex.